Stratio/cassandra-lucene-index/doc/src/site/sphinx/searching.rst

         <sort> := { fields : <sort_field> (, <sort_field> )* }
         <sort_field> := { field : <field> (, reverse : <reverse> )? }

-When searching by <filter>, without <query> or <sort> defined, then the results are returned in the Cassandra’s natural order, which is defined by the partitioner and the column name comparator.

-When searching by <query>, results are returned ***sorted by descending relevance***.
-The scores will be located in the column <magic_column>.
+When searching by ``filter``, without any ``query`` or ``sort`` defined, then the results are returned in the Cassandra’s natural order, which is defined by the partitioner and the column name comparator.
+When searching by ``query``, results are returned sorted by descending relevance.
+The scores will be located in the column ``magic_column``.
 Sort option is used to specify the order in which the indexed rows will be traversed.
 When sorting is used, the query scoring is delayed.

-Filters can be combined with Cassandra paging, whereas queries and sorts can't be.
-So, you should disable paging when using relevance or sorting queries.

-Additionally, relevance queries must touch all the nodes in the ring in order to find the globally best results, so definitely you should prefer filters over queries when no relevance nor sorting are needed.
+Relevance queries must touch all the nodes in the ring in order to find the globally best results, so you should prefer filters over queries when no relevance nor sorting are needed.

-The "**refresh**" option indicates if the search must commit pending writes and refresh the Lucene IndexSearcher before be performed.
-This way a search with "refresh" set to true will view the most recent changes done to the index, independently of the index auto-refresh time.
+The ``refresh`` boolean option indicates if the search must commit pending writes and refresh the Lucene IndexSearcher before being performed.
+This way a search with ``refresh`` set to true will view the most recent changes done to the index, independently of the index auto-refresh time.
 Please note that it is a costly operation, so you should not use it unless it is strictly necessary.
 The default value is false.
-You can force the refreshing of all the index with an "none" query with consistency "ALL":
+You can force the refreshing of all the index with an ``none`` query with consistency ``ALL``:

 .. code-block:: sql